U8NWXD/oppia-wiki/Build-process.md

 * Remove the environment variables specified in the `ENV_VARS_TO_REMOVE_FROM_DEPLOYED_APP_YAML` constant in `build.py`.
 We remove these since they are already present in the production environment.

 This mode is used by our deployment scripts.

-#### Unused: Deparallelized terser mode

-We used to use a `deparallelize_terser` mode when running the E2E tests on CircleCI, but since we don't run E2E tests on CircleCI anymore, this mode is unused and may be removed soon.

 ## Source maps